SEU-ALLEN-codebase/BrainParcellation/microenviron/README.md

 # Generation and analyses of CCF-ME atlas
-This is the major part of the project, containing the core scripts for microenvironment construction, whole-brain sub-parcellation, and subsequently analyses.
+This is the major part of the project, containing the core scripts for microenvironment construction, whole-brain sub-parcellation, and subsequent analyses.

 ### Code structure
 ```